 Treatment includes giving fluids by vein and other treatments to maintain body functions.

 Marburg and Ebola virus infections are hemorrhagic fevers Hemorrhagic Fevers Overview Hemorrhagic fevers are serious viral infections characterized by bleeding (hemorrhage).
 Hemorrhagic fevers can be caused by many different types of virus.
 Depending on the type of virus, these... read more , characterized by bleeding.
 They are caused by viruses called filoviruses Filoviruses Arbovirus, arenavirus, and filovirus are viruses that are spread from animals to people and, with some viruses, from people to people.
 The animal involved depends on the type of virus.
 Many... read more .
-(Other viruses can cause other hemorrhagic fevers.)
+Ebola virus has 5 species including Zaire Ebola virus and Sudan Ebola virus.

 Outbreaks of Ebola and Marburg virus infections started in Central and West Africa, probably because the infections are common in wild animals there.
 Such outbreaks are rare and, in the past, have not spread very far because they typically occurred in isolated, rural areas.
 However, travelers from those areas sometimes carry the infection to nearby areas or, rarely, outside of Africa.